dvirrabbani/angular-18-tutorial/README.md

 the property of the injecatable decorator metadata tells angular where in the application this service can be injected 'root' - means we can the service can be used throught the application

+## Routing

+- routerLink directive - In order to use "routerLink" directive we must import { RouterModule } from '@angular/router';

+- ActivateRoute - is a reference to the current route in our application, we can access for vital information like params and etc'